yoltay/yoltay/README.md

 Over 12 years of experience in the IT industry, with more than 5 years specializing in Software Development.

-Proficient in Java, with advanced knowledge in Software Development Life Cycle (SDLC) and Agile / Scrum Methodology.
+Proficient in Java, Python with advanced knowledge in Software Development Life Cycle (SDLC) and Agile / Scrum Methodology.

- Extensive experience in automation testing using Selenium, TestNG, and Cucumber.

 Actively improving skills for Flutter development, Dart.

 Strong understanding of Design Patterns, Object Oriented Programming Principles (OOP), and Data Structures.

 Good knowledge of API Testing, Jenkins, SQL, JDBC, and Apache POI, JavaScript.

 ## Technical Skills✨